J0shuaFernandes/msse/README.md

 takes in audio files and creates a dataset the dataset contains '.pickle' files where each file contains an input and target mel-spectrogram

-### Dataset download

-The dataset has been created using a combination of two publicly available datasets:

-* Classical Music MIDI, from Kaggle: https://www.kaggle.com/soumikrakshit/classical-music-midi

-* The NSynth Dataset, “A large-scale and high-quality dataset of annotated musical notes”, Magenta Project (Google AI): https://magenta.tensorflow.org/datasets/nsynth

 # Method
 >[Table of contents](#table-of-contents)